pirjoelbrecht-mizzion/Lovable/STRENGTH_TRAINING_FIXES.md

 3. Enable "Include Strength Training" option
 4. Click **Suggest Week**
 5. The generated plan will include:
-   - Wednesday: Primary strength session
+   - Wednesday: Morning easy run (6km) + Afternoon strength session (45 min)
-   - Friday: Optional second session (if conditions allow)
+   - Friday (optional): Morning easy run + Second strength session (40 min, only if fatigue is low)
+6. All days with strength training will show BOTH the running session AND the strength session

 ### Step 4: Start Training
 1. From **Quest** page, click on the Wednesday strength session bubble